2017 Ad Updates! Snapchat, Instagram, And Facebook

 Facebook, Instagram, and Snapchat.

-More channels than ever possess unique advertising possibilities; it’s important to know the ins-and-outs of each platform to ensure your brand maximizes their digital footprint with each move on each channel; conveying the right messaging towards your customers; resulting in better conversions, brand engage
+More channels than ever possess unique advertising possibilities; it’s important to know the ins-and-outs of each platform to ensure your brand maximizes their digital footprint with each move on each channel; conveying the right messaging towards your customers; resulting in better conversions and brand engagement.

 2017 is no exception to these rising trends!
 This year marks the beginning of unique updates to each social platform, opening up new possibilities for brand engagement and growth, including Snapchat’s deep-linking, Facebook Stories, mid-roll videos, and more.